 - Develop and refine the online tool (SInQUE) for assessing needs with social inclusion in mental health supported accommodation, through lab and field testing with staff and qualitative interviews with staff and service users

-- Develop a plan to encourage use of the online tool within supported accommodation services in one London borough.
-The research team will also work with two supported housing providers
+- Develop a plan to encourage use of the online tool within routine care in supported accommodation services in one London borough and investigate rates of take up within services over a 5-month period

 - Focus groups will be held with supported accommodation staff, service users and family carers to explore experience of using the online SInQUE and contextual factors and barriers and facilitators which affect its use.
 The research team will examine what role the tool plays in targeting care and support in key areas to improve social inclusion, and what other knowledge, resources and support may be needed to improve residents’ social inclusion.
 They will refine their programme theory for the SInQUE tool, with attention to contextual factors and enablers which influence its impact, and hold a final stakeholder event to discuss study findings and their implications.